 If the whistling sound comes from the furnace and not from a vent or duct, the problem is usually an airflow issue, though it could also be a mechanical problem with the blower itself.
-As a furnace blows warm air throughout your home, the air passes through a filter, then into your ducts and out of your vents.
+As a furnace blows warm air throughout your home, the air passes through a filter into your ducts and out of your vents.
 A clogged or dirty filter may reduce airflow through your system and cause whistling noises as the air forces its way through the filter.
-Loose bolts or other fittings on the furnace itself may also cause rattling or whistling noises.
+Loose bolts or other fittings on the furnace may also cause a rattling or whistling noises.

 One final possibility is that your furnace has a gas flow issue.
 A damaged or defective gas valve could be the culprit.
 Always leave gasfitting and valve repairs to a trained professional!
-Issues related to gas flow can be dangerous and should be inspected and fixed as quickly as possible.
+Matters related to gas flow can be dangerous and should be inspected and fixed as quickly as possible.